Wondering how to make your product stand out in a crowded, intensely competitive ecommerce space?

 How to use product attributes in marketing

 Effectively leveraging product attributes is crucial for marketing teams looking to boost both brick-and-mortar and online sales.
-Here are three key ways to use product attributes in your marketing:
+Here are three key ways to use product attributes in your marketing.

 Product descriptions